Black holes are almost optimal quantum cloners: Abstract

 \section{Abstract}

-We show that black holes clone incoming quantum states with a fidelity that depends on the black hole's absorption coefficient.
-Perfectly reflecting black holes are optimal universal quantum cloners of the type described by Simon, Weihs, and Zeilinger~\cite{Simon2000}, and operate on the principle of stimulated emission.
-In the limit of perfect absorption, the fidelity of clones is equal to what can be obtained via quantum state estimation methods, which is suboptimal.
+If black holes were able to clone quantum states, a number of paradoxes in black hole physics would disappear.
+However, the linearity of quantum mechanics forbids exact cloning of quantum states.
+Here we show that black holes indeed clone incoming quantum states with a fidelity that depends on the black hole's absorption coefficient, without violating the no-cloning theorem because the clones are only approximate.
+Perfectly reflecting black holes are optimal universal ``quantum cloning machines" and operate on the principle of stimulated emission, exactly as their quantum optical counterparts.
+In the limit of perfect absorption, the fidelity of clones is only equal to what can be obtained via quantum state estimation methods.
 But for any absorption probability less than one, the cloning fidelity is nearly optimal as long as $\omega/T\geq10$, a common parameter for modest-sized black holes.

 Black holes are quantum objects with intriguing characteristics.
 They are formed in the stellar collapse of stars with sufficient mass because such objects become relativistically unstable.
 While classically no signal can emerge from within the event horizon, Hawking showed that in curved-space quantum field theory, black holes must emit thermal radiation with a temperature $T$ that is inversely proportional to the black hole's mass $M$: $T=1/(8\pi M)$, in convenient units~\cite{Hawking1975}.